oxheadalpha/tezos-k8s/DEVELOPMENT.md

 ## Notes

-If you use `helm install|upgrade` (instead of devspace) for local charts, make sure you `helm repo update <chart>` to get the latest local dependency chart changes that you've made.
+If you use `helm install|upgrade` (instead of devspace) for local charts, make sure you `helm dependency update <chart>` to get the latest local dependency chart changes that you've made packaged into the parent chart.

 # Creating Docker Images